imnsss/EECS1720_100_DAY_CODE/Jan_28/README.md

-# DAY14
+# DAY15
-- Working on the quiz1
+- Working on the quiz1 and project 1